couchbaselabs/agent-catalog/_sources/faqs.rst.txt

 Yes!
 Agent Catalog does not restrict you to a specific language model.
-You are free to choose any LLM for your agent workflow development (if your chosen agent framework supports your chosen LLM).
+You are free to choose any LLM for your agent workflow development (provided your chosen agent framework supports the LLM you choose).